Flux159/blog/content/experiments/000006-windows-gaming-pc-on-aws.md

 ![steamoptions](/images/windows_gaming_aws/steamoptions.png)

+## Install Steam Games you want to play

+Install the steam games you want to play on the Remote VM.
+Once they're installed and you have Hamachi setup, you should be able to see on your client(s) the Steam "Play"/"Install" button become a "Stream" button.
+Before clicking "Stream", you'll need to create a logout.bat file below and disconnect from Remote Desktop (RDP).

+## Create logout.bat

-## Create logout.bat that will log out of remote desktop, but keep Hamachi running (needed since Steam Link crashes while still connected to RDP)
+Create logout.bat that will log out of remote desktop, but keep Hamachi running (needed since Steam Link crashes while still connected to RDP).

-- Create a logout.bat batch script that has the following:
+The logout.bat batch script should have the following code:
 ```bat
 # This script locks the server, disconnects you from the servers RDP session
 # sending the session back to console so hamachi does not get disconnected